 Oregon Grape root (Mahonia aquifolium, nervosa): This root is a bitter that is highly supportive of liver function, hormone production, digestion and useful for menstrual cycle irregularities.

-Additional Considerations to Help Improve Cervical Mucous Production
+Additional Considerations to Help Improve Cervical Mucus Production

 Be sure to drink lots of water every day because CM is 90% water.
 Sperm-friendly lubricants can also be used until adequate CM is being made by the body.